Lye-0407/1st-Assignment/README.md

 #1st Assignment

-This repository is belong to Tran Minh Hieu
+This repository is belong to Tran Minh Hieu.

 Under the collaboration of: